 - a.
 A review of the official transcript reveals a CSWE-accredited Generalist curriculum comparable to Brescia's Generalist year that, according to the MSW Program Director and faculty, substantially prepares graduate students to begin the Specialization year by teaching Generalist competencies. - b.
 Students will not repeat courses in the Specialization year that have been accepted for transfer.
 In some cases, students may need to take additional electives in the Specialization year.
 The courses accepted for transfer en masse must not interfere with the integrity and rigor of Brescia University's Specialization year in the judgment of the MSW Program Director and faculty. - c.
 Students may be asked to take MSW 600 as their elective in the Specialization year. - d.
-All Generalist-year courses were completed no more than five (5) years ago and the student earned a grade of A or B in each course. - e.
+The student earned a grade of A or B in all Generalist-year courses. - e.
 A Final Field Evaluation documents at least 400 field hours and demonstrates social work competencies at an acceptable level.
 The sending program's Director of Field may be contacted for clarifications and questions. - f.
 All course syllabi, which include the name of the school, instructor's name, instructor's degree, course content, student learning objectives, and methods of assessment, are reviewed. - g.
 The sending program must be accredited or otherwise approved by CSWE. - h.
 The MSW Program Director of the sending school must verify that the student is in good academic standing at that school, understands and follows the NASW Code of Ethics, and has the writing skills necessary for graduate school.
 "Good academic standing" is defined as a) not being on academic probation, and b) maintaining a 3.0 GPA in graduate courses.